Excellent

 Who determines if you qualify for Ozempic?

 A licensed healthcare professional can determine if you qualify for Ozempic, including medical providers (MDs), physician assistants/associates (PAs), and nurse practitioners (NPs).
-You can see your current provider or find a weight loss specialist on marketplace services, like Klarity, and have an online appointment in as little as 24 hours.
+You can see your current provider or find a weight loss specialist on marketplace services, like Klarity Health, and have an online appointment in as little as 24 hours.*

 If you qualify for Ozempic, and it’s appropriate for you, your provider will give you a prescription.